NCAR/lrose-core/docs/README_INSTALL_BIN.md

   lrose-20160823.x84_64.tgz
 ```

-### Untar the distribution
+### Untar the release

 ```
   cd lrose_build
   tar xvfz lrose-20160823.x86_64.tgz
 ```

-The distribution will be unpacked into a subdirectory:
+The release will be unpacked into a subdirectory:

 ```
-  dist/lrose-20160823.x86_64
+  release/lrose-20160823.x86_64
 ```

-Download the file into a tmp area.
-For example:

-  /tmp/lrose_dist

-and install from there.

-However, any suitable directory can be used for this purpose.
+Any suitable directory can be used for this purpose.

 ### Installing binaries only